Cinema of Bhutan: Production

 Bhutan's film industry has a limited number of studios, with incomplete equipment.

 Most directors contribute money to their own productions, although in the 21st century international funding has been occasionally available.

 Quality

 A few Bhutanese movies have won international acclaim.
 Others are seen as repetitious, returning time and again on Buddhist legends and the "clash between tradition and modernity, with conservatism getting the last word as characters hold forth on the importance of prayer and background chants urge viewers to be good Buddhists."

 Dissemination

-Although regular movie theaters now exist in all the largest cities, it is still necessary today to "lug a makeshift cinema from village to village to reach Bhutan movie-loving population," renting school auditoriums or setting up a tent in each venue.
+Although regular movie theaters now exist in all the largest cities, it is still necessary today to "lug a makeshift cinema from village to village to reach Bhutan's movie-loving population," renting school auditoriums or setting up a tent in each venue.
 According to director Wangyel, "it takes a year to cover the country for screenings."

 Piracy

 Piracy has been a worldwide issue and influences the Bhutan film industry.
 DVDs are effortlessly duplicated in Nepal/India and retailed through shops in the urban areas.
 Anti-theft measures are regarded as largely insufficient.
 "The long wait for screenings" has been blamed for the flourishing of a piracy industry servicing "impatient audiences eager to watch illegal copies of Dzongkha-language films."